Looks like your cart is empty. Compare Travel Backpacks

 These dimensions equate to 45L of maximum capacity.
 Any larger luggage must be checked and will almost always incur a fee of $25 or more per flight.

 The EO Travel Backpack is only 40L when expanded.
-When it isn't expanded, it's a mere 30L.
-The latter is 33% smaller than you're allowed to carry on.
+When it isn't expanded, it's only 30L.
+Either way, you're not maximizing your free carry on space.

 Airlines are notoriously stingy with space.
 Don't give back the space that they're willing to give you.